Stabilization by Noise of a $\mathbb{C}^2$-Valued Coupled System: Introduction

-The proofs of Theorem \ref{thm:main} and Proposition \ref{prop:main} involve a change of coordinates and the Girsanov theorem, which reduces the $\mathbb{C}^2$-system (\ref{eq:MainSDE}) to a quasi-$\mathbb{C}$-system similar to (\ref{eq:z20}).
+The proofs of Theorem \ref{thm:main} and Proposition \ref{prop:main} involve a change of coordinates, which reduces the $\mathbb{C}^2$-system (\ref{eq:MainSDE}) to a quasi-$\mathbb{C}$-system similar to (\ref{eq:z20}), and an application of the Girsanov theorem.
 We also present numerical evidence that supports Theorem \ref{thm:main} (in the case that an isotropic Brownian noise is added), as well as the case where an anisotropic Brownian noise is added.

 The layout of this paper is as follows.
 In \S\ref{sec:analysis}, we describe the linear transformation which reduces our deterministic $\mathbb{C}^2$-valued ODEs to a deterministic quasi-$\mathbb{C}$-valued ODE.
 We also perform a dynamical analysis to identify the explosive regions of the deterministic system.
 This serves as preparation for \S\ref{sec:ergo}, where we add an isotropic Brownian noise and show rigorously the reduction of our $\mathbb{C}^2$-valued SDEs (\ref{eq:MainSDE}) to a quasi-$\mathbb{C}$-valued SDE similar to (\ref{eq:z20}).
 From this we can deduce the ergodic properties of our system (\ref{eq:MainSDE}) \emph{\`{a} la} Herzog, and thus prove Theorem \ref{thm:main} and Proposition \ref{prop:main}.
 In \S\ref{sec:numerical}, we give numerical evidence for the stabilization of our $\mathbb{C}^2$ system by adding an isotropic or an anisotropic Brownian noise.
 Some concluding remarks are given in \S\ref{sec:conclusion}.